diegovr7/mobile-app/README.md

 # mobile-app
-<p>Real Estate is a one page responsive Bootstrap 4 template.
+<p>Mobile App is a one page responsive Bootstrap 4 template.
 This is a free open source theme, you can use our theme for any purpose, even commercially.</p>

 Version 1.0.0